-You need to prepare for this inspection by making sure that your kitchen is suitably designed and equipped for implementing safe working practices.
+When starting a B&B you need to prepare for this inspection by making sure that your kitchen is suitably designed and equipped for implementing safe working practices.
 This means following good health and hygiene practices, with a particular focus on avoiding cross contamination (i.e. keeping raw meat separated from cooked food items to prevent food poisoning).
-Your kitchen will also need to be structurally safe, with surfaces that are easy to keep clean.
-This applies to walls, floors, units and all food preparation.
-They need to be smooth, non-absorbent and wipe-clean.
-Catering kitchens need to be well lit and well ventilated, with constant supplies of hot water and cold drinkable water.
+Your kitchen also needs to be structurally safe, with surfaces that are easy to keep clean.
+This applies to walls, floors, units and all food preparation areas which should be smooth, non-absorbent and wipe-clean.
+Catering kitchens must be well lit and well ventilated, with constant supplies of hot water and cold, drinkable water.

-You need to have suitable hand washing facilities to enable you (or your staff) to decontaminate your hands before/after handling raw meat and whenever else as required.
+Make sure you provide suitable hand washing facilities to enable you (or your staff) to decontaminate your hands before/after handling raw meat and whenever else as required.
 A plentiful supply of antibacterial soap located prominently next to a hand washbasin is required.
-Clothing in the kitchen must be clean, and should ideally take the form of chef's whites/blacks, and loose or long hair will be best covered by caps or hairnets.
+Clothing in the kitchen must be clean, and should ideally take the form of chef's whites/blacks, and loose or long hair is best covered by caps or hairnets.

 Food storage is a vital part of keeping your kitchen safe, particularly with high-risk food types such as cooked meat.
 Everything in your refrigerator needs to be stored appropriately, with everything suitably covered by cling-film or in a sealable lidded container.
 Raw meat needs to be kept at the bottom of the fridge to avoid cross contamination through drips or leakage.
-High risk foods are required to be refrigerated at temperatures of 08°C or lower by law.
-You must keep written records of your food safety management system, such as temperature check-sheets and day-dotting, though what extent you need to implement this will depend on the size of your business and the number of customers you serve.
+High risk foods are required to be refrigerated at temperatures of 8°C or lower by law.
+You must keep written records of your food safety management system, such as temperature check-sheets and day-dotting, though the extent to which you need to implement this depends on the size of your business and the number of customers you serve.
 Further advice and implementable packs are available from the Food Standards Agency website.

 People with sickness and diarrhoea must not handle food until they are fully recovered.
 Frozen foods must always be defrosted in the fridge and not on a counter overnight.
 You are advised to store eggs in the fridge and you should always keep an eye out for signs of pest infestation (droppings or teeth marks in packaging and the like).
 If you spot signs of pests, it is vital that you take immediate action to take care of them and it is a good idea to employ proactive preventative measures and your kitchen should be designed in such a way as to reduce the opportunity for pest access.
-Keep pets out of the kitchen at all times, and if your washing machine is in your kitchen then you will need to do your washing outside of food service hours.
+Keep pets out of the kitchen at all times, and if your washing machine is in your kitchen, only use it outside food service hours.